tidyverse/tidyverse.org/content/blog/2019-11-roxygen2-7-0-0/index.markdown

 * `load_source()` attaches required packages and `source()`s all files in `R/`.
   This is a cruder simulation of package loading than pkgload (and e.g. is unreliable if you use S4 extensively), but it does not require that the package be compiled.
-Use if the default strategy (used in roxygen2 6.1.0 and above) causes you grief.
+Try it if the default strategy (used in roxygen2 6.1.0 and above) causes you grief.

 * `load_installed()` assumes you have installed the package.
 This is best